filecoin-project/filecoin-docs/content/en/storage-provider/boost/json-rpc-api/index.md

 ---

-# Using the Go RPC client with the Boost JSON-RPC API
+# Using the Go RPC client to interact with the Boost JSON-RPC API
-To use the Boost Go client, the Go RPC-API library can be used to interact with the Boost API node. <!-- STEF this sentence is really hard to parse- can we expand it?-->
+The Go RPC-API client library can be used to interact with the Boost API node. <!-- STEF MAYANK this sentence is really hard to parse- can we expand it?-->

 1. Import the necessary Go module:
 ```